Magdalena Maleeva

 Magdalena Georgieva Maleeva (Магдалена Георгиева Малеева, [mɐɡdɐˈlɛnɐ mɐˈlɛɛvɐ]; born 1 April 1975) is a Bulgarian former professional tennis player.
+Her best WTA singles ranking was world No. 4.
 She played on the WTA Tour competing in singles and doubles, from April 1989 to October 2005 and has won ten career singles titles.
-Her best WTA singles ranking was world No. 4.

-Biography
+Early life

 Born in Sofia, Maleeva is the youngest of the three children of Yuliya Berberyan and Georgi Maleev.
 Yuliya, who came from a prominent Armenian family which found refuge in Bulgaria after the 1896 Armenian massacres in the Ottoman Empire, was one of the best Bulgarian tennis players in the 1960s.
 After she retired from professional tennis in the 1970s, Berberyan started on a coaching career.
 She trained all of her three daughters, Magdalena, Katerina and Manuela, each of whom eventually became WTA top six players.

+Career

+Juniors

 In 1988, Maleeva became the youngest ever national tennis champion of Bulgaria, at the age of 13 years and four months.
 She turned professional in 1989, reaching the final of her first professional tournament (ITF) at Bari.
 In her Grand Slam debut at the French Open in 1990, she passed the qualifications and reached the third round.
 In 1990, Maleeva won three junior Grand Slam tournaments at the Australian, French and US Open.

+Professional

 In 1992, Maleeva snatched her first WTA Tour event victory in San Marino and scored her best Grand Slam tournament result with a quarterfinal run at the US Open, upsetting Martina Navratilova on the way.
-The following year, she reached the fourth round at the Australian, the French and the US Open, as well as the third round of Wimbledon.
+The following year, she reached the fourth round at the Australian, the French and the US Open, as well as the third round of the Wimbledon Championships.
 That same year, she was the opponent of Monica Seles at a tournament in Hamburg, Germany when a deranged fan stabbed Seles in the back on the court.

 Her best performance at a Grand Slam championship came when she got to the quarterfinals of the 1992 US Open, defeating Kateřina Kroupová-Šišková, Martina Navratilova, Kimberly Po and Chanda Rubin before losing to her older sister Manuela.
 In 1995, Maleeva won a total of three tournaments, in Moscow, Chicago, Oakland, which saw her hit a career-high ranking of No. 4 in January 1996.

 In June 1998, Maleeva underwent shoulder surgery, which forced her off the tour for the next eleven months.
 She started competing again in May 1999 and re-entered top 20 in 2001.
 In 2002, she won the prestigious Kremlin Cup in Moscow, defeating three top-10 players on her way (Venus Williams, Amélie Mauresmo, and Lindsay Davenport).
 In 2004, she married her long-standing boyfriend, Lubomir Nokov.

 Maleeva won a career total of ten WTA titles in singles and five in doubles.
 She was the recipient of the "WTA Most Improved Player 1993" award and was nominated for the "WTA Most Impressive Newcomer 1990".
 She participated at the Olympic Games in Barcelona, Atlanta, and Athens.